Claims Against Greggs

 INJURED WHILE WORKING FOR GREGGS?

-There are around 23,000 bar, kitchen, and admin/managerial employees employed by Greggs.
-Like all employers, Greggs is legally obliged to keep its employees safe while they are at work and must put measures in place in order to do so.
+All bakeries are legally obliged to keep their employees safe while they are at work and must put measures in place in order to do so.

 If you’ve been injured at work in an incident that came about due to your employer neglecting their duty of care, you may be entitled to compensation.